Fitness Testing

 equipment required: 12 inch (30 cm) step, stopwatch, metronome or cadence tape, stethoscope.

-description: Begin by demonstrating the alternating stepping cadence to the subject.
+procedure: Begin by demonstrating the alternating stepping cadence to the subject.
 In time with the beat step one foot up on the bench (1st beat), step up with the second foot (2nd beat), step down with one foot (3rd beat), and step down with the other foot (4th beat.)
 Allow the subject to practice the stepping to the metronome cadence, which is set at 96 beats per minute (4 clicks = one step cycle) for a stepping rate of 24 steps per minute.
 The athlete steps up and down on the platform at the given rate for a total of 3 minutes.
 The athlete immediately stops on completion of the test and sits down and remains still.
-Starting within 5 seconds, the tester is to count the subject's heart rate (ideally with a stethoscope) for one complete minute.
+Starting within 5 seconds, the tester is to count the participant's heart rate (ideally with a stethoscope) for one complete minute.

 advantages: all step tests require minimal equipment and costs, and if required the test can be self-administered.